rbonifac/GettingAndCleaningDataProject/Codebook.md

 The following steps were executed by the run_analysis.R script:

- -a.The activity and features labels files were loaded into R data tables.
+ - a.The activity and features labels files were loaded into R data tables.
 Descriptive names were given to the variable names to avoid any confusion.
- -b.The test data files for measurements, activity and subject were loaded into separate r tables -c.The variable names were updated based on provided features labels.
+ - b.The test data files for measurements, activity and subject were loaded into separate r tables
+ - c.The variable names were updated based on provided features labels.
- -d.The same steps(b,c) were performed for the training files and merged into the trainData dataset.
+ - d.The same steps(b,c) were performed for the training files and merged into the trainData dataset.
- -e.The merged test and train data tables were subsequently merged into the mergedData data table.
+ - e.The merged test and train data tables were subsequently merged into the mergedData data table.
 This is the first dataset created.
- -f.The variables for mean and standard deviation were extracted from the mergedData and placed into the meanStdData dataset.
+ - f.The variables for mean and standard deviation were extracted from the mergedData and placed into the meanStdData dataset.
- -g.Activity labels were merged with the meanStdData to provide better understanding of the activities performed.
+ - g.Activity labels were merged with the meanStdData to provide better understanding of the activities performed.
- -h.Variable names were enhanced to replace abbreviation and special characters.
+ - h.Variable names were enhanced to replace abbreviation and special characters.
- -i.New tidy dataset was created with the average was calculated for the meassurement variables by subject and activity.
+ - i.New tidy dataset was created with the average was calculated for the meassurement variables by subject and activity.
 See variable description below.
- -k.New dataset groupedMeanStdData was saved into the file mean_std_groupby_subject_activity.txt.
+ - k.New dataset groupedMeanStdData was saved into the file mean_std_groupby_subject_activity.txt.

-- Note the train/test files under respective "Inertial Signals" folder were not in the scope of this excersice.
+- *Note the train/test files under respective "Inertial Signals" folder were not in the scope of this excersice.

 ## Output of the run_analysis.R script which provides the names of data tables and files created by the run_analysis.R script: